 And as governments worldwide try to cut carbon emissions, more and more cities are encouraging people to ditch cars and making it easier for them to hop on bikes instead.

 But which are the most bike-friendly cities out there?
-They’re overwhelmingly in Europe, according to this year’s Global Bicycle Cities Index.
+They’re overwhelmingly in Europe, according to the latest Global Bicycle Cities Index.

 Digital insurance company Luko looked at 90 cities around the world and ranked them based on six main parameters: the percentage of bicycle users, weather conditions, crime and safety (such as accidents and bike theft rates), infrastructure, bike-sharing opportunities and special events such as "no car days".